ProspectOne/flexbalancer-js-docs/docs/Advanced-Use-Cases.md

 * CDN provider availability higher than 90%
 * The best CDN provider performance.

 In case of all monitors are down it should simply return a random answer.
-And if all CDN uptimes are 'poor' it should fall back with the answer that has the worst provider performance.
+And if all CDN uptimes are 'poor' it should fall back with the answer that has the highest provider uptime.

 Let's create our `configuration` object:
 ```typescript